Reach Out I'll Be There: Legacy

-The version by the Four Tops was used by Joe Biden during his campaign in the 2020 United States presidential election.
-Many artists covered the song, including the Jaded Hearts Club cover as recently as 2020.
+In 1998, the original Four Tops version of the song was inducted into the Grammy Hall of Fame.
+It was selected by the Library of Congress for preservation in the National Recording Registry in 2022.

-In 1998, the 1966 recording by the Four Tops on Motown Records was inducted into the Grammy Hall of Fame.
+Joe Biden used the song during his 2020 presidential campaign.

-The Four Tops version was used in the main trailer for the second season of the Apple TV+ series Severance.
+Many artists have covered the song, including the Jaded Hearts Club in 2020.

 Diana Ross version

 American singer Diana Ross covered "Reach Out, I'll Be There" in 1971.
 Her version was released by Motown from her third album, Surrender (1971).
 It was produced by Ashford & Simpson, and reached number 29 on the US Billboard Hot 100 and number 35 in Canada.